skadro-official/skCrypter/README.md

 - If the program is targeted by string detection scans you had to change the strings everytime you get detected.

 #2 Some crypters
 - Decrypt the string on the current stack location.
-Even though in some situations the stack location is overwritten on returning from a function, especially when the encryption is called from the main function the encrypted string stays on the stack for the lifetime of the stack/program.
+Even though in some situations the stack location is overwritten on returning from a function, especially when the encryption is called from the main function the decrypted string stays on the stack for the lifetime of the stack/program thus leaking it
 - Do not work with both Usermode and Kernelmode
 - Greater overhead
 - Require compiler optimizations enabled